ccamel/awesome-ccamel/README.md

 - [TanStack/virtual](https://github.com/TanStack/virtual) - 🤖 Headless UI for Virtualizing Large Element Lists in JS/TS, React, Solid, Vue and Svelte
 - [ULB-Darmstadt/shacl-form](https://github.com/ULB-Darmstadt/shacl-form) - HTML5 web component for editing/viewing RDF data that conform to SHACL shapes
 - [VisionsOfficial/Human-Centric-Rulebook](https://github.com/VisionsOfficial/Human-Centric-Rulebook) - Service Registry project description (TBD)
+- [VolkovLabs/business-text](https://github.com/VolkovLabs/business-text) - The Business Text panel plugin allows you to construct a text visualization template from the values of a dataset returned by a data source query.
 - [Zehelein/pg-transactional-outbox](https://github.com/Zehelein/pg-transactional-outbox) - A library to implement the transactional outbox pattern for PostgreSQL, a message broker or event stream, and TypeScript.
 - [Zondax/ledger-cosmos-js](https://github.com/Zondax/ledger-cosmos-js) -
 - [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.